-MN-166 (ibudilast) is an investigational therapy being developed by MediciNova to treat amyotrophic lateral sclerosis (ALS), progressive multiple sclerosis and drug dependence.
-MediciNova, based in La Jolla, California, has marketed the drug in Japan and South Korea since 1989 to treat post-stroke complications and bronchial asthma.
+MN-166 (ibudilast) is an investigational therapy being developed by MediciNova to treat amyotrophic lateral sclerosis (ALS), progressive multiple sclerosis, and drug dependence.
+MediciNova has also marketed the drug in Japan and South Korea since 1989 to treat post-stroke complications and bronchial asthma.

 How MN-166 works

 MN-166 is a small molecule that inhibits the action of enzymes called phosphodiesterase (PDE) -4 and -10 and that of macrophage migration inhibitory factor (MIF), which all play important roles in inflammation.
-MN-166 also blocks the activity of cell signaling molecules that play a role in inflammation and promote the survival, development and function of nerve cells.
+MN-166 also blocks the activity of cell signaling molecules that play a role in inflammation, promoting the survival, development, and function of nerve cells.
 Finally, it attenuates activated glial cells, which play a major role in certain neurological conditions.

 The anti-inflammatory and neuroprotective effects of MN-166 have been shown in preclinical and clinical studies.

 A randomized, double-blind, placebo-controlled, Phase 2 clinical trial (NCT02238626) evaluated the safety, tolerability, and clinical responsiveness of 60 mg of MN-166 per day administered as an adjunct or add-on therapy to 100 mg of Rilutek (riluzole) per day.

 The study consisted of two treatment arms, MN-166 and placebo.
 Participants were first screened for up to three months, followed by a six-month double-blind phase in which neither patients nor clinicians knew who was getting MN-166 and who was getting a placebo.
 Those on placebo were then treated with open-label MN-166 for six months.
 The follow-up phase began two weeks after the last dose.